 It was another such day.
 The sun was going down in a resplendent vermillion hue on the other end of the horizon as I sat perched at the edge of the window, my eyes fixated on the walkaway beneath.
 She would be home anytime.
 I sat and waited.
 And waited.
 The orange shades of the sky first turned into grey and soon into a pitch black, but there weren't any signs of her.

 I took a deep breath and went inside to drink some water.
 I noticed that she had prepared dinner for me before she left in the morning, a darling that she always was.
 But food was the last thought I had in my mind.
-I raced back again to the window only to find deserted dark roads beneath, not a soul out there.
-As more time elapsed, I noticed lights in the neighbourhood being switched off, the whole community was embracing sleep one after another.
+I heard a sound outside and raced back to the window only to find deserted dark roads beneath, not a soul lingering anywhere as light showers begin to pour down.
+The distant street lights flickered and the pitty patter of rain drops echoed in the otherwise silent neighbourhood.
+I nestled at the edge staring blankly at the small puddle of water that was taking shape in the lawn.
+As more time elapsed, I noticed nearby lights being switched off, the whole community was embracing sleep one after another.
 But what about Samantha?
 She was never this late from office.
 My anxiety peaked.

-I kept pacing inside the home in circles from one room to the other unsure of what to do.
+I got up and kept pacing inside the home in circles from one room to the other unsure of what to do.
 Occasionally I would go to the window with a slight hope and come back in more dismay.

 It was almost daybreak and I was still sitting at the window when I heard a car screeching to a halt beneath the house.
 I frantically peered outside to find Samantha coming out of the car.
 She didnt look at me in her usual smiling demeanor, instead her eyes were fixed on the man in the car who got out and hugged her.
 She returned a kiss in return and they stood there bathing in the dawn's white rays for a while in each other's tight embrace.
 I stood there, still at my window, totally dumbfounded as I saw someone else share Samantha's warm hug, my eyes wailing for her to atleast look at me.

 After a few minutes, I heard a click of the latch and saw her entering the room.
-She dropped her purse on the couch on seeing me and called out as her eyes flickered, 'Oh honey, you arent asleep yet!
+She dropped her purse on the couch on seeing me and called out as her eyes flickered, 'Oh honey, you aren't asleep yet!
 Were you waiting for me all this while?
-I am so sorry dear, I had a meeting that got extended and I went to Ethan's place after it.'
+I am so sorry, I had a meeting that got extended and I went to Ethan's place after it.'

 She paused for a second to check the clock.
-'Did you miss me?
-I missed you too honey!"
+'Did you miss me?"
 She cried out as she raced towards me with her arms outstretched.
 'I love you so much.
-Come and give me a nice hug', she said, the dimples on her face deepening as the familiar smile appeared across her immaculate face.
+Come and give me a nice hug', she said, the dimples deepening as the familiar smile appeared across her immaculate face.
 And once again, yet again, I lose myself.
 My agony melts again as she takes me in her arms, lifting me off the ground and her fingers move through my golden fur.
 I let out a small woof in return and cuddle my head between her arms.